 Following on from our super popular list of family-friendly activities in Joburg, we’ve put together a pretty comprehensive guide of fun things to do in Cape Town with kids.

 Gather the family, pile in the car and start making your way through this list of kids activities in and around Cape Town!
 And because we know winter in the Cape can be a dismal time (especially if you have to keep kids entertained), we’ve included plenty of indoor activities to keep kids busy during rainy weather.

-Incredible prize alert: We’re giving away 3 sets of family tickets to Disney On Ice in Cape Town
+Incredible prize alert: We’re giving away 4 sets of double tickets to the Transformers Exhibition in Cape Town!

 Free activities are listed first in each section, because we know having kids is expensive!

 If we’ve left off your favourite fun things to do with kids in Cape Town, let us know in the comments and we’ll add it to our list.

 Step into a house-sized toy box in Simon’s Town with loads of toys on display.
 Visitors of all ages will love the different vintage toys being exhibited including cars, toy soldiers and trucks.
 Take yourself and your kids on a journey down memory lane at the Warrior Toy Museum.
 Even better, entrance to the museum is free!
 Who says family fun in Cape Town has to be expensive?

 Ogle at ancient diving suits, boats of all shapes and sizes and everything and anything related to the South African Navy.
 There’s even a life-size submarine control room!
 Plus, entrance to the museum is free.
 We recommend taking the train to Simon’s Town and turning it into a fun day trip.